zenwattage/blogScraper/README.md

-# UFOscraper
+# Blog Scraper
-Scraping for current UFO news!
+Scraping my old Blogger blog in order to archive it!